Ramprashanth17/Gen_AI/rag-learning-platform/README.md

 Build searchable vector databases for semantic retrieval.

 **What you'll learn:**
-- What are vector databases and why RAG needs them?
+- What are vector databases, and why does RAG need them?
 - ChromaDB setup and operations
 - Storing embeddings with metadata
 - Advanced querying with filters